The Greatest Male Nudes in Art History (NSFW!)

 This beautiful work of art scores two major historical “firsts”: the first unsupported bronze cast in the Renaissance and the first freestanding male nude since antiquity.
 David stands already relaxed, the fight with Goliath over, his body leaning in the soft natural contrapposto.
 His hair is luxurious curls and his thigh is almost caressed by the feather of Goliath’s helmet.
 His body is soft, inviting us to touch it, but also full of energy from the fight still running through him.
 There is a light smile on his lips, as the thought of victory becomes a realization.
 The historian Paul Strathern claims that Donatello made no secret of his homosexuality and that his behavior was tolerated by his friends.

 There is no conclusive proof that Michelangelo was gay, however, it is known that in 1532 he met Tommaso dei Cavalieri and fell in love with him.
-He sent him multiple letters, sonnets and drawings; despite this, Tommaso married a woman in 1538 and had two sons.
-Michelangelo and Tommaso remained lifelong friends and Tommaso was present at the artist’s death.
-It is believed that the Genius of Victory is Tommaso’s portrait, and some interpret the old figure as Michelangelo (he was 57 when he met 23-year-old Cavalieri).
+He sent him multiple letters, sonnets and drawings; despite this, Cavalieri married a woman in 1538 and had two sons.
+They remained lifelong friends and Cavalieri was present at the artist’s death.
+It is believed that the Genius of Victory is Cavalieri’s portrait, and some interpret the old figure as Michelangelo (he was 57 when he met 23-year-old Cavalieri).

 The youth is presented in a beautiful, dynamic pose, accentuating his musculature.
 The old man is defeated, but he is slowly raising his head, looking straight, not down.
 They both look as if something in the distance caught their attention.